Exopy/exopy/docs/source/dev_guide/instruments.rst

   set.
 - 'kind': the kind of instrument.
 Allowed values are : 'Other', 'DC source', 'AWG', 'RF source', 'Lock-in', 'Spectrum analyser', 'Multimeter'.
-  Those values are defined in 'ecpy.instruments.infos'.
+  Those values are defined in 'exopy.instruments.infos'.
 This is used only for filtering so this field is not mandatory.
 - 'starter': Id of the starter to use with this driver.
 - 'connections': Ids and default values for the supported connections (the